Border Terrier Vs Pembroke Welsh Corgi

 Conclusion

 When most people think of Border Terriers and Pembroke Welsh Corgis, they probably picture two very different types of dogs.
 Border Terriers are long and lean, with shaggy fur and pointy ears.
-Pembroke Welsh Corgis, on the other hand, are short and stocky, with pointed ears and short legs.
+Pembroke Welsh Corgis, on the other hand, is short and stocky, with pointed ears and short legs.

 However, these two breeds have a lot in common.
 They are gentle and can be an excellent addition to the family.